Installation

 Source build in macOS

 For macOS, there are no available binary packages, so OPM Flow needs to be built from source, in addition to the dune libraries and the OPM Python package (see the prerequisites, which can be installed using macports or brew).
-This can be achieved by the following lines:
+For example, with brew the prerequisites can be installed by:

 CURRENT_DIRECTORY="$PWD"